kosukeshimamoto/kosukeshimamoto.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D.
+I am a second-year Ph.D.
 Student in Economics at Duke University.
+My research interest is in Empirical Industrial Organization.

+Here is my curriculum vitae.

-- Contact: kosuke.shimamoto.8(at)gmail.com
+- Contact: kosuke.shimamoto(at)duke.edu